nuxeo/generator-nuxeo-meta/README.md

 ```

 ### Templates
-All files/folders present in the `templates` folder are rendered with a simple rendering engine with parameters in his context.
+All files/folders present in the `templates` folder are rendered with a simple rendering engine with parameters in its context.
 To template in a file path, escape it using `{{param}}`.

 In the templating context, you have access to [underscore.string](https://github.com/epeli/underscore.string) to have some useful methods.

-Other templates plain files are using [ejs](https://github.com/mde/ejs/blob/master/docs/syntax.md) to be rendered; with also [underscore.string](https://github.com/epeli/underscore.string) exposed in the `s` variable.
+Other templates' plain files are using [ejs](https://github.com/mde/ejs/blob/master/docs/syntax.md) to be rendered; with also [underscore.string](https://github.com/epeli/underscore.string) exposed in the `s` variable.

 ```
  src/main/java/{{s.unpackagize(package)}}/.empty